lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-2. Override operator -> for a convenient way to get access to the network.
+2. The operator -> is overridden for a convenient way to get access to the network.

 ```cpp
     ExecutableNetwork* operator ->() {